MSF2141/Pewlett-Hackard-Analysis./README.md

 ````

 ![retirement_titles](https://github.com/MSF2141/Pewlett-Hackard-Analysis./blob/b6b8c0763c37efad72bd4e16bbc0f0f3a0e1f39b/Data/retirement_titles.png)
-Because some employees may have multiple titles — for example, due to promotions — in the nex step the duplicate entries need to be omitted from the Employee Database.
+Because some employees have multiple titles — for example, due to promotions — in the next step the duplicate entries need to be omitted from the Employee Database.
 <br />
 <br />
 <br />